danielbsimpson/danielbsimpson/README.md

 # Who I am
 I am a **Data Scientist** who loves programming and has a strong interest in data visualization and machine learning.
 ## Education
-🎓 MSc in Data Science from Birkbeck, University of London
+🎓 MSc in Data Science \n
+Birkbeck, University of London

-🎓 BSc in Mathematics from West Virginia University
+🎓 BSc in Mathematics \n
+West Virginia University

 ## I specialize in
 - Python